 Areas of Connecticut Family Law We Handle

-At the Bartinik Law Firm, P.C., we tackle many different aspects of family law.
+At The Bartinik Law Firm LLC, we tackle many different aspects of family law.
 Some of our clients require our services for several different matters, while others need a little guidance with one aspect.
 Regardless of your needs, we are here to help you get things settled so that you and your family can move on with your lives.
 Our attorneys can assist you with:

 - Divorce.
 Connecticut is a no-fault state when it comes to divorce.
 This means that neither party has to prove grounds for divorce.
 The court will consider that a marriage has "irretrievably broken down" when a divorce application is filed.
 Both spouses do not have to agree on the need for divorce; it only takes one spouse to demand the marriage ends.

 - Child Custody.
 With many people choosing to have children outside of a marriage, child custody issues may be handled completely separate from—or as part of—a divorce.
 There are many factors that go in to determining a custody arrangement if you and your former partner cannot agree, but the child's best interest will always come first.

 - Child Support.
 This will often go hand-in-hand with creating a custody agreement, but not always.
 We can assist with creating, modifying, or enforcing a child support order for custodial or non-custodial parents.

 - Alimony.
 Also known as spousal support, alimony helps both spouses maintain a certain standard of living as they rebuild their lives following a divorce.
 If one spouse made much more money than the other, the higher-income party may be required to pay a certain amount of money for a specific amount of time.
 Alimony is usually temporary, though there are some circumstances where it can be considered "permanent."